 With a changing climate, irregular rain patterns, and growing populations, water resources have been unpredictable year by year.
 California is particularly vulnerable to frequent and prolonged droughts which limits access to fresh, clean water.
 Current reliance on groundwater extraction for agricultural and domestic needs has been shown to be highly unsustainable.
 Additionally, as temperatures continue to rise, evaporation rates are increasing, depleting reservoirs and increasing agricultural and landscaping irrigation demands.
 Warmer winters also means less snowpack, which means less availability of mountain runoff water in the spring.
 Overall, as our climate continues to change, we must all do our part to reduce water consumption.

-Conserving water doesn’t have to mean drastic changes.
-Start with small, simple actions like installing faucet aerators and low-flow shower heads, or checking for leaks in your home or business.
-These efforts can cut water waste and save you money on your utility bills.
-The San Diego region has tons of free resources and services available to help you make this transition - take a look and start saving today.
+Conserving water might mean redesigning landscapes or installing new technology, such as sprinkler systems or washing machines.
+Conserving water does not have to mean drastic change.
+Start with small, simple actions, like installing faucet aerators and low-flow showerheads or checking for leaks in homes and businesses.
+These efforts can save water and money on utility bills.
+The San Diego region has a lot of free resources, rebate incentives, and services available to help with this transition - take a look and start saving today.